aditya1000/Rag-Deepseek-Chatbot/README.md

-# RAG Chatbot: talk to your documents using lastest Deepseek model
+# RAG Chatbot: talk to your documents using Deepseek-R1 model

 This repository demonstrates how to build a **Retrieval-Augmented Generation (RAG)** chatbot using: